meatpiesausage/open/README.md

-on-screen buttons for player control text entry and speech bubbles for each player
+on-screen buttons for player control text entry and speech bubbles for each player screen set to take up the top half of the screen including:
+    Mobile-Specific Improvements:
+    Smaller player circles and buttons on mobile devices Adjusted font sizes for better readability
+    Optimized touch targets for mobile interaction
+    Better spacing and padding for mobile screens Arrow symbols (↑←→↓) for direction buttons to save space

 ## Requests
 Make the player area fit the screen.